zachtib/lookit/README.md

 ```

 ## From source:
-Source tarballs are available on the [Lookit Download page](http://github.com/zachtib/lookit/downloads).
+Source tarballs are available as Download Tags on the [Lookit Download page](http://github.com/zachtib/lookit/downloads).
 Extract the tarball and run (as root):
 ```bash
 python setup.py install
 ```